vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

         ```yaml
         http:
           routers:
-            my-router:
+            # We split the http router (my-router-http) from the https router (my-router) to better handle the cases where we need a http connection
+            # But in most cases, the http router doesn't need to be touched, since it simply redirects to the https router (where all the router configuration must be set).
+Just set its 'rule' and 'service' parameters.
+            my-router-http:  # TODO: change the router name
-              rule: Host(`new-service.{{ env "DUCKDNS_DOMAIN"}}.duckdns.org`)
+              rule: Host(`new-service.{{ env "DUCKDNS_DOMAIN"}}.duckdns.org`)  # TODO: set the rule
               # OR rule: (Host(`{{ env "DUCKDNS_DOMAIN"}}.duckdns.org`) && PathPrefix(`/new-service`))

-              # If no entryPoints specified, the router will accept requests from all defined entry points.
-              # If you want to limit the router scope only to some entry points, uncomment these lines
-              # entryPoints:
+              entrypoints:
+                - web
+              middlewares:
+                - redirect-to-https
+              service: "my-service"  # TODO: set the service name

+            my-router:  # TODO: change the router name
+              rule: Host(`new-service.{{ env "DUCKDNS_DOMAIN"}}.duckdns.org`)  # TODO: set the rule
+              # OR rule: (Host(`{{ env "DUCKDNS_DOMAIN"}}.duckdns.org`) && PathPrefix(`/new-service`))
+              entrypoints:
-              #  - "websecure"
+                - websecure

-              service: "my-service"
+              service: "my-service"  # TODO: set the service name

               # Middlewares to which the request will be forwarded when the route is activated
               # Optional